-- Solve for static and dynamic responses using built-in solvers or by piloting standard commercial FEA solvers.
+- Solve for static and dynamic responses using built-in solvers or by piloting in-house or standard commercial solvers.

 - Use FEMtools Script with hundreds of built-in math and API functions to access all data and create your own functions and programs.